rsa17826/vex-plus-plus/readme.md

 # VEX++

-This is a game that i made to be an improvement to the games [vex](https://www.newgrounds.com/portal/view/609073), [vex 2](https://www.newgrounds.com/portal/view/620004), and [vex 3](https://www.newgrounds.com/portal/view/643827)
+This is a game that i made to be an improvement to the games [vex](https://www.newgrounds.com/portal/view/609073), [vex 2](https://www.newgrounds.com/portal/view/620004), and [vex 3](https://www.newgrounds.com/portal/view/643827) by adding many new features.

 ## Table of Contents